Term Project, Fall 2012

 Presentation

-Your presentation will be on the topic you have selected.
+Your presentation will be with a partner, on the topic you have selected.
+Both partners must do part of the presentation.
 Your talk must meet the following specifications:

-• The talk should be 15 minutes in length; this includes 2 minutes for questions.
+• The talk should be 15 minutes in length, plus 3 minutes for questions.

 • The slides must be in presentation form.
 That is, they may not be a cut-and-paste of your paper abstract.
 Prefer graphics to text bullets; the slides are a visual aid, not a replacement for your paper.